pizzapanther/wildwoodag-v2/content/post/2022-07-17-vacation-bible-school-starting-today.md

   - children
 ---

-<p data-block-key="xq5vv">But Jesus said, &quot;let the little children come to Me, and do not forbid them; for of such is the kingdom of heaven.&quot; Matthew 19:14</p><p data-block-key="bkl82">This Sunday afternoon we are starting our VBS - Vacation Bible School!
-One of the best ways you can help us now is in prayer! </p><p data-block-key="bmcje">The goal is simple: minister to children in the community, and build a relationship with their parents.
+<p>But Jesus said, &quot;let the little children come to Me, and do not forbid them; for of such is the kingdom of heaven.&quot; Matthew 19:14</p><p>This Sunday afternoon we are starting our VBS - Vacation Bible School!
+One of the best ways you can help us now is in prayer! </p><p>The goal is simple: minister to children in the community, and build a relationship with their parents.
 Pray with us for a harvest of young souls!</p>